AppDaemon/appdaemon/docs/APPGUIDE.rst

     Sound
       module: sound
       class: Sound
+      dependencies:
-      dependencies: global # Note - module name not App name
+        - global # Note - module name not App name

     Consumer:
       module: sound
       class: Sound
+      dependencies:
-      dependencies: sound
+        - sound

-It is also possible to have multiple dependencies, added as a comma separate list (no spaces)
+It is also possible to have multiple dependencies, added as a yaml list list

 .. code:: yaml

     Consumer:
       module: sound
       class: Sound
-      dependencies: sound,global
+      dependencies:
+        - sound
+        - global

 AppDaemon will write errors to the log if a dependency is missing and it should also detect circular dependencies.